equinix/ansible-collection-equinix/template/README.template.md

 ## Releasing

-When releasing, make sure that the desired version number is in `COLLECTION_VERSION` variable in Makefile.

-Then go to [https://github.com/equinix-labs/ansible-collection-equinix/releases/new](https://github.com/ansible-collection-equinix/metal-python/releases/new) and create a new release from `main`.
+Go to [https://github.com/equinix-labs/ansible-collection-equinix/releases/new](https://github.com/ansible-collection-equinix/metal-python/releases/new) and create a new release from `main`.
 Don't choose an existing tag.
-Put `v{COLLECTION_VERSION}` to the field for "Release title".
-For example if COLLECTION_VERSION is "0.1.2", use "v0.1.2".
+Put version to the field for "Release title", for example `v0.1.2`.
+Don't add collection number to the Makefile.

 Add release notes in format of [Terraform Provider Equinix](https://github.com/equinix/terraform-provider-equinix/releases), with at least one of the sections (NOTES, FEATURES, BUG FIXES, ENHANCEMENTS).

 Click "Publish release", and the manual part should be over.

-The release will create a tag, and we have a Github action in place that should create an Ansible Galaxy release for version from COLLECTION_VERSION.
+The release will create a tag, and we have a Github action in place that should create an Ansible Galaxy release.
+The script that creates tarball for Galay removes the first "v", so releasing `v0.1.2` should upload collection equinix.cloud version 0.1.2.

 Verify that the [releasing Github action](https://github.com/equinix-labs/ansible-collection-equinix/actions) succeeded.